jonjau/cifero/README.md

 # cifero

-A personal Python script for phonetic transliteration and encryption
+A personal Python module for phonetic transliteration and encryption